 (March 16 to May 4, 1969) He directed Christopher Isherwood's adaptation of Bernard Shaw's play, "The Adventures of the Black Girl in Her Search for God," in a world premiere at the Mark Taper Forum Theatre in Los Angeles, California with Susan Batson in the cast.

 Did You Know?

 Schooled at Pasadena City College.
 First performed in radio drama and worked as a radio announcer.
 Acted at the Pasadena Playhouse.
-During World War II, considered unfit for military service due to health problems, but worked with the USO entertaining troops in Europe.
-In the 1950's and 60's, made a name for himself as a director of seminal television episodes, particularly The Twilight Zone
+During World War II was classified as unfit for military service due to health problems, but worked with the USO entertaining troops in Europe.
+In the 1950s and 1960s made a name for himself as a director of seminal television episodes, particularly The Twilight Zone